 Cloth Nappy Users Can Reduce Their Environmental Impacts By:

 - Tumble drying as little as possible.

 - When replacing appliances, choosing more energy efficient appliances (A+ rated machines are preferred).

 Disposable and Reusable Nappies in the UK Life Cycle Assessment

 An Updated Lifecycle Assessment for Disposable and Reusable Nappies

 Putting Real Nappies at the Top of the Waste Hierarchy

-A baby in disposables will need nearly 2,000 nappy changes for every year he or she is in nappies, that’s 4 – 5,000 disposable nappies in a landfill site, or 24 real nappies hanging on your washing line!
+A baby in a single-use nappy will need nearly 2,000 nappy changes for every year he or she is in nappies, that’s 4 – 5,000 disposable nappies going to landfill/incineration, or 24 real nappies hanging on your washing line.